ProtoFaze/TimetableConverter/README.md

             SERVICE_ACCOUNT: ${{ secrets.SERVICE_ACCOUNT }}  #this line is optional if you converted your service_account.json into a repo secret
           run: python timetable_converter.py

-lastly, to modify the Python script if you followed the pdf or recording, this is the immediate modification after the file is completely coded according to the workshop, if not, do refer to those materials
+lastly, to modify the Python script.
+if you followed the pdf or recording,
+this is the immediate modification after the file is completely coded according to the workshop, if not, do refer to those materials

+this is the updated import

     from datetime import  datetime, timedelta, date
     import requests